What are the hardest countries to visit in the world?

 Of course, if you have a European or Australian passport the visa process is much easier.
 In fact, you can even obtain your visa on arrival at the airport.

 Why go?
 Iran is by far one of the best countries we have been to.
+These are the things we loved most about travelling in Iran.
 The genuine hospitality of the Iranian people is simply the number one reason to visit.
 The food is exceptional!

 Iran might be one of the hardest countries to visit but you will be rewarded with seeing places like this: Nasir-ol-molk Mosque in Shiraz.